Planting fruits and vegetables

 2

 If you want to grow it in a pot at first, you'll need a deep enough container or tray.
 Make some holes in the bottom, these will serve as a drainage system.
 You can also use a plant pot too.
+Proper drainage is essential to prevent waterlogging, which can harm the roots.

 3